Back Spasms – 8 Tips To Relieve & Treat Back Pain

-This can take several minutes to accomplish.
+Extending take several minutes to accomplish.
 If possible, have someone assist you in with the extension.
-Maintain very slow, controlled inward and outward breaths to become calm and to relax yourself, even though you are uncomfortable.
+Maintain very slow, controlled inward and outward breaths to become calm and to relax, even though you are uncomfortable.

 Note: You are only trying to lengthen the muscle.
 Don’t overstretch.

 Only allow very slight increments.
-By increasing the length of the muscle, you will decrease the amount of pain from that muscle.
-This also reduces injury to the area that the muscle is trying to protect.
+By increasing the length of the muscle, you will relieve that muscle.
+You’ll also reduce the injury to the area that the muscle is trying to protect.

 Alternate periods of stretching with resting pauses.
-Don’t allow the muscle to contract during your rest phase as it may re-spasm.
+Don’t allow the muscle to contract during your rest phase as it may start again.

-Reducing the intensity of a back spasm can take anywhere from several minutes to hours if necessary.
+Reducing the intensity of the contraction can take anywhere from several minutes to hours if necessary.
 The degree of injury is a major factor.
 Each time that you attempt to relax and lengthen the muscle, it will try to respond by tightening up.
 Holding your position will help you avoid this.

-You may of course need assistance with massage since it will be hard to assist yourself.
+You may, of course, need assistance with massaging since it will be hard to assist yourself.

-Gentle massaging along the length and sides of the muscle will help by soothing the pain and allowing the muscle to slowly relax.
-Your aim is to massage not just for comfort, but to help improve blood flow of the muscle itself.
+Gentle massaging along the length and sides of the muscle will help by soothing the pain and allowing the muscle to relax slowly even more.
+Your aim is to massage not just for comfort but to help improve blood flow to the muscle itself.

 If the pain is severe and mobility is difficult, muscle relaxants, anti-inflammatory or anti-spasmodic medication may be required.
 Use with caution and only if needed.

-There will be times when a muscle relaxant (such as baclofen or methocarbamol) may seem like the only effective method to resolve your spasm.
+There will be times when a muscle relaxant (such as baclofen or methocarbamol) may seem like the only effective method.
 Please use caution as these drugs along with other relaxants have their side effects.

-Medication will only address the pain of the spasm, not the source.
-By not treating the source, your spasm is very likely to return.
+Medication will only address the pain, not the source.
+By not treating the cause, your spasm is very likely to return.

 Pain medication also has a “numbing” effect (desensitization).
-This effect can mislead you to believe that your symptoms have been treated when in reality, you simply cannot feel them.
-This can allow you to prematurely return to the activity or lifestyle that may have contributed to your spasm.
+The effect can mislead you to believe that your symptoms have been treated when in reality, you simply cannot feel them.
+Desensitization may allow you to prematurely return to the activity or lifestyle that may have caused your spasm.

 When these nerves (muscular and lumbar) have become temporarily ‘desensitized’, you are more likely to re-injure yourself without your awareness.